 The leaves of the Loquat tree (Eriobotrya sp.) are not one that you will typically see offered for aquatic use.
-However, they provide some surprising benefits, including known anti-inflammatory properties in humans, and their great value as a supplemental food source for ornamental shrimp.
-It is still speculative whether or not the anti-inflammatory properties extend to fishes, however.
-They contain significant complex sugars (polysaccharides), which can directly benefit these crustaceans.
-Ours are harvested just for us by a trusted North American supplier, and they've been sustainably sourced, and are free from pesticides, herbicides, and pollution.
+However, they provide some surprising benefits, including known anti-inflammatory properties in humans, and their value as a supplemental food source for ornamental shrimp.
+It is still speculative whether or not the anti-inflammatory properties extend to shrimp and fishes, however.
+They contain significant complex sugars (polysaccharides), which can directly benefit these animals.

-The one drawback of Loquat is that the leaves tend to be very brittle when not submerged, and they are rarely "intact" when we pack them.
-What that means is that you'll receive pieces that have little bits broken out of them; they're not perfect.
-We obviously will try to pick the best ones for you, but we can't guarantee that you'll receive fully intact ones.
-That being said, we use the broken ones in our own tanks because a) They look more natural! and b) Our shrimp graze on them regardless!
+The one drawback of Loquat leaves is that they tend to be very brittle when not submerged, and they are not always "intact" when we pack them.
+What that means is that you'll likely receive pieces that have little bits broken out of them; they're not perfect.
+We obviously will try to pick the best ones for you, but we can't guarantee that you'll receive fully intact ones every time.

-We recommend that you steep them in boiling water for 10 minutes or so prior to use, which will help soften them and make them more palatable to shrimp, as well as to foster a "biofilm" on their surfaces, which provides supplemental grazing for shrimp and small fishes, and fry.
+PREPARATION: We recommend that you steep them in boiling water for 10 minutes or so prior to use, which will help soften them, sink them more easily, and makes them more palatable to shrimp.

 All of our aquatic botanicals are intended for ornamental aquarium or terrarium use only.
 Please use common sense and take the time to boil or soak all botanicals prior to using them, to reduce the possibility of problems.
 Always go slow when introducing any botanicals into your systems, so you can judge the effect they have on your fishes and plants.
 They are not intended for human consumption.
 DO NOT INGEST!